lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

-# Setup your GCP Account
+# Setup your Google Cloud Platform (GCP) Account

 ### Why do this
  - Your workload is too big to run on your laptop
  - You don't want to wait for time on your organization's shared compute cluster
- - You want to use Google Cloud Platform (services) to run large (or huge) genomic analysis jobs
+ - You want to use Google Cloud Platform services to run large (or huge) genomic analysis jobs

 ### What is this
- - Ability to perform Compute on Data at scale
+ - Ability to perform analysis (Compute) on files (Data) at scale
- - Running on services hosted by GCP
+ - Running on public cloud services hosted by GCP

 ### Key considerations
  - Use the best GCP Account type: